 Clear Google Play Services Cache and Data

-A simple first thing to try is clear the Google Play Services cache, which may have become bloated with excess unnecessary information that’s causing it strain.
+A simple first thing to try is to clear the Google Play Services cache, which may have become bloated with excess unnecessary information that’s causing it strain.

 To do this, go to “Settings -> Apps & notifications -> Google Play Services -> Storage -> Clear Cache.”

 If you’re still suffering from battery drain, the more radical step is to clear Google Play Services data, which will require you to sign back in to your Google account afterward.

 To do this, go to “Settings -> Apps & notifications -> Google Play Services -> Storage -> Clear Storage -> Clear All Data.”

 Fix Google Play Services’ Battery Drain by Turning Off Auto-Sync

 You can fix this by turning off auto-sync for various accounts such as your email, Calendar, and Drive, as well as third-party apps such as WhatsApp.
 To do this, go to “Settings -> Accounts,” then tap each account to see whether syncing is switched on or off.

 If it says “Sync on,” tap “Account sync” to go into that app and control the various syncing options for that app.
 Obviously, if auto-sync is very important to you for a given app, then leave it on and try turning off auto-sync on the less important apps first.